1968 2nd Generation: GTO Motor Trend Car of the Year

 Most Expensive GTO

-As strong as the 350 was, it wasn't a 400, and DeLorean was
+As strong as the 350 was, it wasn't a 400, and DeLorean was adamant

-remained were the Rally II wheels without trim rings.
+Rally II wheels without trim rings.

 Wild Names

 DeLorean is credited with naming The Judge.
-His inspiration
+His inspiration was

-was the hit NBC-TV show "Laugh-In" which had a recurring
+the hit NBC-TV show "Laugh-In" which had a recurring

-bit with the tag line "Here come de Judge, Here come de
+bit with the tag line "Here come de Judge, Here come de Judge."

-Judge."
-In retrospect, it may seem odd to name a car after
+In retrospect, it may seem odd to name a car after a bit on a

-a bit on a comedy show, but "Laugh-In" was very hip
+comedy show, but "Laugh-In" was very hip with a huge

-after cartoon characters, came up with names like Boss, Eliminator,
+cartoon characters, came up with names like Boss, Eliminator,

 Grabber, Rebel, Demon, and Swinger, and painted them outrageous